David W. Stark: Political life

 Stark filed a suit against the Globe the next month, alleging libel and asking for $150,000 in damages.
 The newspaper paid him $2,500 to withdraw the suit.

 Stark served two terms in Missouri's House of Representatives, and in 1916, he was elected to its Senate.
 He himself voted in Freeman, Missouri.

 Personal life

 Stark's family lived in Cass County, Missouri, since the early 1850s.

 A marriage license was issued to Stark and Martha Ingels of Jackson County on May 16, 1910.
 In 1917, the St. Louis Globe-Democrat reported that Stark was one of nine senators who "have their wives on the pay roll of the General Assembly as clerks or stenographers at $3.50 a day."

 About 1921 or 1922, Stark became "mentally unbalanced" and was admitted as a private patient at the Nevada Hospital for the Insane.
 In 1928, his private funds having been exhausted, his expenses at the hospital were taken over by Cass County.

-In 1941, the Missouri Senate held a memorial service for eight former senators, including Stark, who had died "since the last session of the General Assembly."
+Dying in 1940 or 1941, the Missouri Senate held a memorial service for eight former senators, including Stark, who had died "since the last session of the General Assembly".